Alwatr/nanolib/packages/parse-duration/README.md

 # Parse-duration

-Parse duration string to target unit.
+A simple utility to parse a duration string into milliseconds.

 ## Installation